opendatacam/node-moving-things-tracker/README.md

 Commissioned by moovel lab for [Beat the Traffic X](http://beatthetraffic.moovellab.com/) and the [Open Data Cam](http://opendatacam.moovellab.com/) project.

-## Problem
+## confidencelem

 How to track persistently multiple moving things from frame-by-frame object detections inputs?
 How to assign an unique identifier to frame-by-frame object detection results?

-Often object detection framework don't have any memory of their detection results over time e.g. Yolo provides every frame an array of detections results in the form of `[[x,y,w,h,prob,name] ...]`, note that there isn't any unique ID to indentify the same detected object in future frames.
+Often object detection framework don't have any memory of their detection results over time e.g. Yolo provides every frame an array of detections results in the form of `[[x,y,w,h,confidence,name] ...]`, note that there isn't any unique ID to indentify the same detected object in future frames.

 **Detections Input**